 Every day, brave men and women put their lives at risk to travel to foreign lands and fight on behalf of the United States and other nations in need.
 Each and every individual within the United States’ military possesses an unparalleled amount of courage.
-Though these individuals received vast amounts of training and preparation for battle, very few are ready for civilian life when they return home.
+Though recruits receive vast amounts of training for battle, very few are ready for civilian life when they return home.

 The panelists, each dedicated to helping members of the military, illustrate the varying issues that veterans face; from mental stress and physical ailments to difficulty finding jobs, many veterans face substantial adversity upon returning home.
 But for those willing to lend a hand, there are a variety of ways to show support.

 “I think [it’s] very important, having some type of stability back home for you, so when you come home you have a ‘soft landing,’” says Deans, who is also a U.S. veteran.

 Through these organizations, it is easier for veterans to re-enter into society; of course, there is still work to do on this front.